On reductive automorphism groups of regular embeddings: Spherical and wonderful closure

 \begin{definition} Let $H$ and $I$ be spherical subgroups of $G$.
 Then $I$ is a {\em wonderful closure} of $H$ if it is wonderful, satisfies $H\subseteq I \subseteq \overline H$, and is minimal with respect to these properties. \end{definition}

+\begin{example} Any wonderful subgroup $H\subseteq G$ is its own wonderful closure.
+We give an example of $H$ having wonderful closure different from $H$ and from $\overline H$.
+Let $G$ be $\SO(9)$, and let $P$ be a parabolic subgroup of $G$ with Levi subgroup $L=\GL(2)\times\SO(5)$.
+Set $L_H=\SL(2)\times \SO(4)\subset L$, and let $H^u\subset P^u$ be the subgroup stable under conjugation by $L_H$ and such that $P^u/H^u$ is equivariantly isomorphic to $\CC^2\otimes \CC$ under the action of $L_H$.
+Then $H=L_HH^u$ is a spherical subgroup of $G$; it is not wonderful because it has infinite index in its normalizer.
+Consider now the subgroup $L_K=\GL(2)\times \SO(4)$, and $K=L_KH^u$.
+The group $K$ is minimal among the subgroups of $G$ strictly containing $H$ and of finite index in their normalizers.
+In addition $K$ is wonderful of rank $2$ (see \cite[First case 6 of Table 2]{Wa96}), so it is a wonderful closure of $H$.
+On the other hand the normalizer of $H$ is equal to $\overline H$ (see \cite[Second case 6 of Table 2]{Wa96}), and $\overline H$ contains $K$ strictly (indeed $[N_GH:K]=2$). \end{example}

-We will show that a wonderful closure always exists and is unique; for this we need recall a combinatorial description due to D.\ Luna of all spherical subgroups having spherical closure equal to $\overline H$ (see \cite[\S6]{Lu01}).
+We will show that a wonderful closure always exists and is unique; for this we need to recall a combinatorial description due to D.\ Luna of all spherical subgroups having spherical closure equal to $\overline H$.
+This is based on the well known combinatorial notion of {\em augmentations} and is stated in \cite[Proposition~6.4]{Lu01}.
+However, here we build our discussion on some other auxiliary results from \cite[Section 6]{Lu01}: this approach will be useful in Section~\ref{s:nonlinear}.

 Let us fix a spherically closed subgroup $K$, and consider the following diagram